 More than 1 million children are involved in small home accidents every year.
 Even if some of them don’t require more than a hug and a kiss from mom and dad, others need a bit of medical attention.
 This is why being prepared with a first aid kit for babies can be a relief in stressful situations for both children and parents.
 Plus, no parent wants to hunt for the first aid components when a child is injured and frightened.

 Most families have a first aid kit in the house and most likely a first aid kit in the car.
-If you already have two first aid kits, adding another one which you might not use at all it is not necessarily efficiently.
-However every parent needs to decide according to the family needs and lifestyle.
+If you already have two first aid kits, adding another one that you might not use at all it is not necessarily efficient.
+However, every parent needs to decide according to family needs and lifestyle.

-If you’re looking on the first aid kits market, you will see that there still isn’t a comprehensive first aid kit for babies, because different babies have different needs especially when it comes to medication.
-Furthermore, when you child is born, you will not know upfront if he or she is suffering of any allergies to specific medicines.
+If you’re looking at the first aid kits market, you will see that there still isn’t a comprehensive first aid kit for babies, because different babies have different needs especially when it comes to medication.
+Furthermore, when your child is born, you will not know upfront if he or she is suffering from any allergies to specific medicines.

 This is why Protect Life first aid experts have decided to help every parent with a comprehensive list of all the essentials that should be present in a first aid kit for babies and children.

 This is what you can use from a first aid kit for baby and children related emergencies: